 My Slow Goat: A DIY Compost Tumbler

 I want to introduce you to my goat.
 I made it myself.
-It is called a slow goat, because it does in six months what a goat does in six days.
-It takes green grass and vegetation, and breaks it down into compost for your garden.
-There are many different ways to compost, and I chose this method because it has several advantages:
+It’s called a slow goat, because it does in six months what a goat does in six days.
+It takes vegetation and breaks it down into compost for your garden.
+There are many different ways to compost, and I chose this method because it has three advantages:

-- It is tamper proof – we have possums and kids nearby, and don’t want them in the compost.
+- Tamper-proof: possums and kids are nearby and we don’t want them in compost

-- You can tumble it without getting your hands dirty – no need to open it at all if you don’t want to.
+- Mess-proof: you can tumble it without getting your hands dirty – no need to open it at all if you don’t want to

 I can tell you’re sold already.
 Let’s get into the building and composting!

-This picture shows the materials and tools I used.
-I did not make up this design.
-It was in Urban Farm magazine, and here’s a link.
-They do not have the directions online, so I will give you some of the details on how it was constructed.
+I didn’t create this tumbler’s design.
+It was in Urban Farm Magazine.
+They don’t have the directions online, so I’ll give you some of the details on how it was constructed.
 Many designs will work, and there are also compost tumblers that you can buy.
 But where’s the fun in buying stuff?

-The goat consists of a 6.5 gallon hdpe bucket with a piece of pvc pipe going through the center.
-This sits on top of a wooden 2×4 frame, allowing the bucket to tumble end over end.
+The goat consists of a 6.5 gallon HDPE (high-density polyethylene) bucket with a piece of PVC pipe going through the center.
+This all sits on top of a wooden 2×4 frame, allowing the bucket to tumble end over end.

-Here is the construction process.
-I was able to do most the work with a hand saw and power drill.
+I was able to do most of the work with a hand saw and power drill.
 You don’t need to be too precise.
-Hopefully these pictures will be enough to give people the idea.
-If you want specifics, comment or email me and I would be happy to tell you the exact process.
+Hopefully, these pictures will be enough to give people the idea.
+Comment below or email me for details; I’ll be happy to tell you the exact process.

-The frame and bucket are shown here.
 Finding the bucket was one of the hardest parts of this project.
-They do not have buckets larger than 5 gallons at the Home Depot or Ace.
-The only place I found online is an industrial supplier, Globalindustrial.com.
+They don’t have buckets larger than 5 gallons at the Home Depot or Ace.
+The only place I could find one is online through an industrial supplier, globalindustrial.com.
 This is the bucket I bought.

-The interior of the bucket.
-The PVC is designed to give air access and drainage.
-This was actually biggest construction challenge.
-My drill was not ideal for plastic, and slivers of it get in all the grooves of the drill bit.
-If you go slowly and clean out your drill bits, it cuts pretty smoothly.
-You’ll need hole cutters for the sides and bottom of the bucket.
+The PVC is designed to promote air flow and drainage.
+This was actually my biggest construction challenge.
+My drill was not the most ideal for plastic, and slivers of it got in all the drill bits’ grooves.
+If you go slowly and clean out your drill bits though, a drill cuts the plastic pretty smoothly.
+You’ll also need hole cutters to cut the side and bottom holes in the bucket.

 There are three tubes of PVC going through the bucket.
-The largest diameter (2″) PVC is inside, vertically passing through the center of the bucket.
-Halfway down the height of the bucket is a 1″ PVC pipe.
+The largest diameter (2″) PVC is inside, passing vertically through the center of the bucket.
+Halfway down the height of the bucket is a 1″ PVC pipe that makes this tumbler “tumble.”
 The bucket turns on this axis, so placement is important.
-The final piece is about a quarter of the way from the bottom of the bucket.
+The final piece is about a quarter of the way from the bucket’s bottom.
 This piece provides more airflow and stability.
-Make sure you have clearance room to let the thing tumble!
+And don’t forget to make a drainage hole in the bottom:

 The main things to consider are air flow and drainage.
 You don’t want your compost to get too compacted, so tumbling it every few days is best.
 A full bucket of fresh material will yield about a quarter bucket of compost.

 This is after five months of composting.
-Everything except the twiggy parts has broken down, and it smells like dirt.
-You may have flies in the compost at different times, but it does not seem like they cause a problem.
+Everything has broken down, and it smells like dirt.
+There may be some twigs that didn’t compost fully, and you may have flies in it at different times, but it does not seem like these cause a problem.
 Keep it outside so ants can explore it.
 When you work with nature, insects are your allies.

 Notes on Composting

 Composting is like magic.
-It’s magic that you do not notice often, because it is happening under your feet all the time.
+It’s magic that you don’t notice often, because it’s happening under your feet all the time.
 With a compost tumbler like this, you can really appreciate the magic of nature.
-Through composting, all things that were once alive are recycled and nourish growth of the next generation.
+Through composting, all things that were once alive are recycled to nourish the growth of future generations.

-Compost banana peels, grass clippings, paper, and humdreds of other things.
-There are many resources that will tell you what to compost, so you should buy, borrow, or steal a book on that.
+Compost banana peels, grass clippings, paper, and hundreds of other things.
+There are many resources that will tell you what to compost and why, so you should buy, borrow, or steal a book on that.
 I’m no expert.
 Here’s a link to start you off.

 One of the main reasons to have a compost tumbler like this is to recycle household waste, so we should talk about that.
 Admittedly, this is not that efficient.
 I removed about 6.5 gallons of biological waste materials from our trash.
 This was trash for about two weeks, and then it takes 6 months to process.
-Not that efficient.
+Again, not that efficient.
 In order to get the most out of this system, I would want to use three buckets.
-One could have freshly recycled materials that are green, one could be in the process of breaking down, and one could be for finished compost.
+One bucket could be freshly recycled materials that are green, one could be in the process of breaking down and one could be for finished compost.
 That seems like an ideal way to continually remove things from the trash flow and convert them to black gold for the garden.

-That’s my process for constructing a slow goat to compost.
+That’s my process for constructing a slow goat to make your own compost.
 It will have to hold me over until I get a real goat.Written by Sam Laughlin Edited by Taylor Devarie